hassaan4584/Swiftjective-C/_posts/2019-05-23-WWDC-2019-The-Pregame-Quiz.md

 2. [The shade of gray they should be colored as.]
 [8]
 3. [A black obelisk!][9]
 Fun fact, it actually rendered in the wrong direction.
 4. [Their Porsche 911s] [10]
-5. Wildcard: One of it's oft forgotten co-founders, Ronald Wayne.
+5. Wildcard: One of its oft forgotten co-founders, Ronald Wayne.

 [1]: {{ site.url | append:"/WWDC-2015-The-Pregame-Quiz" }}
 [2]: {{ site.url | append:"/WWDC-2016-The-Pregame-Quiz" }}